 Click here for more information on our

 Yes!
-We’re accepting CSA members for the Fall 2014 growing season!
+We’re accepting CSA members for the 2015 growing season!
 A CSA or Garden Share makes a great gift, one that lasts all year.
 Gift Certificates are available.

 CSA (Community Supported Agriculture) is a local food based program that is designed to create a direct from farmer to consumer relationship.
 Our members join the CSA in the spring and receive fresh, organic produce from our farm for 20 weeks or more of the growing season.
 Additionally, members can join the extended Winter Share program and eat fresh veggies into December!